 Before the introduction of the jeepney to the Philippine roads, there were many forms of public land mass transportation plying the Philippines streets.
 Public transport started with the horse drawn carts called kalesa and tartanilla during the Spanish colonial period (1540-1898), which would evolve to horse drawn trams called travania that followed railways across the city streets.
 Train systems were first introduced in 1892, and supplemented by electric trams in the city streets by the American occupation (1898-1946).
 By the 1910s, bus services traverse both rural and urban routes, and by the 1930s refurbished cars called the autocalesa was the forerunner of the jeepney.
 The autocalesa first used the DKW (Dampf-Kraft-Wagen) cars as its base, until it waas replaced by the 1934 Austin Bantam of the Bacharach Motor Company (BMC).

 The tendency to decorate the public transport vehicles never started with the jeepney, as this was already started with the Spanish era kalesa and tartanilla, and carried on with the autocalesa of the 1930s and 1940s.
 With the introduction of the jeepney and the readily available chrome technologies in the 1950s, jeepney art moved from colorful to flashy.
 This love with chromed decorations, matched with brightly painted colored patterns, flags and buntings, continued to the 1960s and 1970s.
-Some jeepneys would sport hand-painted artworks on their sides, but these were not common place.
+Jeepney manufactures would use these chromed decorations to advertise their companies, such as Sarao made jeeps would have horses on the hood and roof, while Atendido jeeps would have an Aérospatiale Concorde plane on the hood, and Morales jeeps sported a boomerang.
+Some jeepneys would feature hand-painted artworks on their sides, but these were not common place then.

 The later 1980s and 1990s, jeepney art began to decline with the shifting economy and rising prices of chromed decorations.
 Some of the newer jeepneys settled for simple solid color schemes, with very little decoration.
 However by the mid-1990s, a new style of jeepney art appeared with cheap and readily available weatherproof sticker sheets coming to the market.
 These sticker sheets of different colors allowed jeepney designers to create a large array of images on the sides and the hoods of the jeepneys.
 Jeepney art themes ranged from colorful patterns, to the flashy lettering styles copied for street graffiti, to pictures of women, animals, cartoon characters, race cars, and religious figures.
 The only problem with the sticker art was the inability to create depth and shadow with the stickers and the limitation of colors available, especially for rendering skin tones with yellow orange as the default color.